armbrustlab/NWPac_amplicon/README.md

 # NWPac_amplicon
-Workup of 16S/18S data from three cruises in the NW Pacific
+Fully reproducible, cloud- or cluster-ready pipeline for workup of 16S/18S amplicon sequence data.
+Currently configured to process data from three cruises in the NW Pacific Ocean.

+## First step: Machine prep and provisioning